seok-hee97/MongoDB-with-Python/README.md

 ```

-If you wan to Mongo DB As A Service??
+If you wan to MongoDB as a service??
 Use MongoDB ATLAS!!

 And you want mongodb gui? install [mongoDB compass](https://www.mongodb.com/try/download/compass)